 The possibility that the new spectrum might enable the building of complete new networks competing with existing ones, fixed or mobile, may have an impact on the environment in the islands.
 The presence of mobile masts has raised concerns in both jurisdictions.
-CICRA conducts regular audits of mast sites and mobile emission levels to ensure these comply with appropriate standards and in particular meet ICNIRP standards and a full audit of all mast sites on the Islands is scheduled to take place in 2012.
+CICRA conducts regular audits of mast sites and mobile emission levels to ensure these comply with appropriate standards, and in particular meet ICNIRP standards, and a full audit of all mast sites on the Islands took place in 201211.

-The duty on the OUR is to promote the objectives set out in section 2 of the Regulations of Utilities (Bailiwick of Guernsey) Law, 2001, and it must consider whether the award of further spectrum contributes to discharging these duties.
-The
+The GCRA is under a duty to promote the objectives set out in section 2 of The Regulation of Utilities (Bailiwick of Guernsey) Law, 2001, including "to lessen, where practicable, any adverse impact of utility activities on the environment".
+The JCRA is also subject to a direction from the Minister for Economic Development, requiring it to have due regard for the States' strategic environmental objectives when carrying out its functions.
+Both authorities must consider whether the award of further spectrum contributes to discharging those duties.